Goldziher/interface-forge/docs/zod.md

 - Subsequent `build()` and `batch()` calls are optimized for performance
 - Complex schemas with deep nesting may take longer to generate
 - Consider caching factories for frequently used schemas
+- Custom type handlers are called for each generation, so keep them lightweight

 ## Limitations